rladiestunis/Dailycoding-Challenge/Day25.md

 Random forest, like its name implies, consists of a large number of individual decision trees that operate as an ensemble.
 Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction .

-Take a look at the code it's really amazing ⬇️ next time we will work on randomForest with the library "#caret"
+Take a look at the code it's really amazing ⬇️

+Next time we will work on randomForest with the library "#caret"

 Happy Coding Learning !